 Consolidated Account Statement tracks the dividends obtained from the mutual fund schemes and the redemptions initiated from the schemes.

 This document ensures that an investor’s mutual fund investments are accurately mapped to his/her bank account details, PAN and name.
-Besides, it checks whether he/she has been specified as a FATCA compliant.
+Besides, it checks whether he/she has been specified as FATCA (Foreign Account Tax Compliance Act) compliant.
 FATCA compliance denotes a process determining an individual’s tax residency (NRI or Indian).

 It records an investor’s transactions, facilitating tax liability computation.
 An individual can submit a tax-saving mutual fund investment proof and the CAS to his/her employer for enabling the required TDS deduction.

 You may use a mutual fund account statement to examine the overall performance of your schemes and to understand when these schemes turn into long-term investments (usually for tax implications on capital gains).
 Debt fund investments turn long-term post 3 years, while equity fund investments turn long-term post 1 year.

 A Consolidated Account Statement lists an investor’s mutual fund transactions during a particular tenure and offers data such as market value, NAV (Net Asset Value) and NAV date.
 Follow the pointers below to generate this document: